-“And we treated other problems that go with living in crowded, unsanitary conditions: malaria, diarrhea (especially among children), and scabies—insect-borne rashes.
+“And we treated other problems that go with living in crowded, unsanitary conditions: malaria, diarrhea (especially among children), and scabies—insect-borne rashes, that’s why is important to keep the insects and mice out of the house, but you can learn how to get rid of mice in your house online.
 Then there were people with high blood pressure, diabetes, and other illnesses common to people everywhere.”

 Smith’s teams included a family practitioner, several registered nurses and nurse practitioners, a physician assistant, two counselors, and a number of non-medical volunteers who had been trained in disaster relief.
 They represented PCA churches in Alabama, Colorado, Georgia, and New York.

 Counseling was just as crucial as the physical treatment, according to Smith.
 “We referred many people to trained counselors, but with each patient we not only asked about their medical problems, but also how the quake had affected their lives.